winstonrc/threejs-typescript-template/README.md

 ## Contributing

-If you notice anything not working or that you think should be added, please check the preexisting [issues](https://github.com/winstoncooke/threejs-typescript-template/issues) and create a new one if your issues is not found.
+If you notice anything not working or that you think should be added, please check the preexisting [issues](https://github.com/winstoncooke/threejs-typescript-template/issues) and create a new issue if yours does not exist.
 Pull requests are happily accepted!